Ernest Spybuck: Early life

 Ernest Spybuck was born on his Shawnee Tribal Allotment near what was later to become Tecumseh, Oklahoma, to the White Turkey Band of the Absentee Shawnee, of the Rabbit clan.
 His parents were Peahchepeahso and John Spybuck.
-His Indian name was Mathkacea or Mahthela.
+His Shawnee name was Mathkacea or Mahthela.
 He preferred the spelling of his first name as "Earnest."

 By the time he was born the Absentee band of Shawnee, like many tribes originally residing east of the Mississippi River, had been forcibly removed to Indian Territory by the U. S. government.
 Many different tribal peoples were settled in close proximity to each other so Spybuck grew up with the neighboring Sauk and Fox, Kickapoo, and Citizen Pottawatomie people.

 Spybuck attended school at the Shawnee Boarding School near his home and at Sacred Heart Mission in south-central Pottawatomie County.
 According to his teacher, when he was eight years old, Spybuck would do nothing but draw and paint pictures with subjects drawn from his life.
 His education never went beyond the McGuffey's Third Reader.

 At the age of 19, Spybuck married his wife Anna Scott, and the couple had four children, Thomas, Flindie, Hewitt and Virgie Louise.
 The family lived the entire time on Spybuck's allotment in the Brinton Township, west of Tecumseh, Oklahoma, near the Little Axe community among other Shawnee Tribal members.